- News & Events

 What an amazing event.
 Photos are now available - general photos from the school and class photos from the Photographer.
 Please refer to 'Facebook Page' under '125th Jubilee.

-We are very proud of our ERO Report as it reflects the great learning that is happening at our school.
+As with our 2011 ERO review we are very proud of this ERO Report as it reflects the great teaching and learning that is happening at our school.